PassionPenguin/SidecarCorePatch/README.md

 ----
 Beta 19A546d ✅

-Beta 19A558d ⚠️ Not tested, please open an issue waether it works or not.
+Beta 19A558d ⚠️ Not tested, please open an issue wether it works or not.

 Beta 19A573a ✅